|Admission Requirements | Program Requirements | Graduate Courses|

 - The total credit hour load in both programs for concurrently enrolled students shall not exceed the normal maximum load in either program without the approval of the Associate Dean for Academic Affairs of the School of Law and the Associate Dean for Graduate Studies of the College of Business.
 Under no circumstances will concurrent degree enrollment be permitted during the first year of the JD program.

 - Grade point averages and class standings in each program are determined without consideration of the six hours of credits accepted from the other program.

 - Except as modified by Sections I and II of this statement of the concurrent degree program for JD and MBA degrees, a student must comply with all degree requirements established for each program.
 For instance, the School of Law has a requirement that all degree requirements be completed not more than seven years after enrollment at the School of Law.
 A student enrolled in the concurrent degree program must earn any credit hours in the MBA program to be applied to the JD degree within seven years of enrolling in the School of Law.

 III.
 MBA Courses approved for JD Program

-Students enrolling in either the MBA-PharmD or MBA-MD programs will be permitted to count two relevant courses from their UAMS programs as MBA electives.
-Likewise, two MBA courses will be counted towards their PharmD or MD elective requirements.
+Students enrolling in the MBA-PharmD program will be permitted to count two relevant courses from their UAMS programs as MBA electives.
+Likewise, two MBA courses will be counted towards their PharmD elective requirements.